Metadata: Data warehousing

 A data warehouse (DW) is a repository of an organization's electronically stored data.
 Data warehouses are designed to manage and store the data.
 Data warehouses differ from business intelligence (BI) systems because BI systems are designed to use data to create reports and analyze the information, to provide strategic guidance to management.
 Metadata is an important tool in how data is stored in data warehouses.
 The purpose of a data warehouse is to house standardized, structured, consistent, integrated, correct, "cleaned" and timely data, extracted from various operational systems in an organization.
 The extracted data are integrated in the data warehouse environment to provide an enterprise-wide perspective.
 Data are structured in a way to serve the reporting and analytic requirements.
 The design of structural metadata commonality using a data modeling method such as entity-relationship model diagramming is important in any data warehouse development effort.
 They detail metadata on each piece of data in the data warehouse.
 An essential component of a data warehouse/business intelligence system is the metadata and tools to manage and retrieve the metadata.
 Ralph Kimball describes metadata as the DNA of the data warehouse as metadata defines the elements of the data warehouse and how they work together.

-Kimball et al. refers to 3 main categories of metadata: Technical metadata, business metadata and process metadata.
-Technical metadata is primarily definitional, while business metadata and process metadata is primarily descriptive.
+Kimball et al. refer to three main categories of metadata: technical, business and process.
+Technical metadata is primarily definitional, while business metadata and process metadata are primarily descriptive.
 The categories sometimes overlap.